DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/egg-detection-aws-full-report.md

 ## 4. Scaling Considerations

-- EC2: One instance per conveyor belt, sized to handle the load
+- EC2: One instance per conveyor belt, sized to handle the load, with the YOLOv8n model packaged
-- API Gateway: Configure to handle the known maximum throughput from all edge devices
+- API Gateway: Configure to handle the known maximum throughput from each edge device
-- S3: Sized to accommodate 24-hour storage needs based on factory production volume
+- S3: Sized to accommodate 24-hour storage needs based on each conveyor belt's production volume
 - Edge Devices: One per conveyor belt, focus on reliability and maintenance
-- Lambda: Designed to handle daily metrics extraction and data deletion for all conveyor belts
+- Lambda: Designed to handle daily metrics extraction and data deletion for each conveyor belt

 ## 5. Monitoring and Maintenance Plan

-1. Set up CloudWatch alarms for:
+1. Set up CloudWatch alarms for each conveyor belt:
    - EC2 instance CPU utilization, network I/O, and status checks
    - API Gateway 4xx and 5xx errors
    - S3 bucket size and request count
    - Edge device connectivity
    - Lambda function errors and timeouts

-2. Implement logging:
+2. Implement logging for each conveyor belt:
    - EC2 instance logs to CloudWatch Logs
    - S3 access logs (retained for compliance purposes)
    - Edge device logs